 Best For: Graphic Designers / Web Designers

 Coolors.co is the first and most comprehensive tool available for color palette and scheme generation on this list.
 The platform is incredibly robust and features a web app for generation, as well as an IOS-App, image upload to colors, advance adjustments, and export/sharing options.
-It even comes with a plugin for Adobe CC programs (Photoshop & Illustrator), although that feature comes at a cost of $5 (which I personally think is pretty affordable).
-One of the things I like the most though is that you’re able to sign up for a free account to manage and organize the color palettes you generate.
+It even comes with a plugin for Adobe CC programs (Photoshop & Illustrator), although that feature comes at the cost of $5 (which I personally think is pretty affordable).
+One of the things I like the most, though, is that you’re able to sign up for a free account to manage and organize the color palettes you generate.
 This account will also sync to the iOS + Adobe apps.
 This is especially helpful if you’re a graphic or web designer looking to keep track of colors you generate for a variety of clients.
 It also comes in handy if you need quick access while designing.
-Another bonus is that Coolors comes with 2 months of free classes at Skillshare.com.
+Another bonus is that Coolors comes with two months of free classes at Skillshare.com.
 I’d say that’s quite a steal!

 Best For: Amateur Graphic Designers

-Canva.com offers a tool that allows users to upload an image which a color palette will be generated from.
+Canva.com offers a tool that allows users to upload an image that a color palette will be generated from.
 What’s great is that this tool is offered entirely for FREE WITHOUT SIGNUP.
 This is extremely helpful when designing materials for a brand that has a strong photographic presence and where colors don’t matter with branding.
 Or perhaps there’s a specific photograph the client is drawn to and would like a palette generated for their brand from that.

 Canva.com also offers a variety of other free tools, such as their typographic matching tool, design sizing guide, logo maker, and photo editing tool.
 However, if users want to take advantage of the full Canva platform that includes even more robust features with account management, exporting, and a photoshop-esque web-app, then they will need to pay a monthly fee.
 There are also discounts for students and nonprofits.